weaviate/weaviate-io/developers/weaviate/current/getting-started/import.md

       properties: [Object],
       vectorWeights: null
     },
-    {
-      class: 'Author',
-      creationTimeUnix: 1665494795016,
-      id: '779c8970-0594-301c-bff5-d12907414002',
-      lastUpdateTimeUnix: 1665494795016,
-      properties: [Object],
-      vectorWeights: null
-    },
-    {
-      class: 'Author',
-      creationTimeUnix: 1665494795016,
-      id: 'dedd462a-23c8-32d0-9412-6fcf9c1e8149',
-      lastUpdateTimeUnix: 1665494795016,
-      properties: [Object],
-      vectorWeights: null
-    }
   ],
-  totalResults: 15
+  totalResults: 13
 }
 ```

-Congratulations!
-You have built a fully functioning Weaviate vector database 🚀🎉.
-We hope that was pretty straightforward.
+If you see something like the result above - congratulations!
+You have built a fully functioning Weaviate database and populated it with data 🚀🎉.

+Now you are ready to start asking some big questions to Weaviate.

-One important note from us is that for importing large datasets, creating an optimized import strategy will make a big difference in import time.
+> For importing large datasets, creating an optimized import strategy will make a big difference in import time.
 So please read our tips below on [data import best practices](#data-import---best-practices) if this is the case for you.

 ## Recap